 Undergraduate Student Housing

-Who will live on campus for the Fall semester?
+Who is approved to live on campus for the Spring semester?

 What if a student is not among the groups selected for on-campus housing?

 We strongly recommend students not approved to live on campus stay at their permanent residence and complete their Spring semester virtually.